edwin/GISService/readme.md

 Messaging
 --------------------
-There are 3 requests provided, getProvinsis, getKabupatens and getKecamatans.
+There are 4 requests provided, getProvinsis, getKabupatens, getKecamatans and getDesas.
 Messaging is done by using xml formats (webservice), and you could get this project's wsdl from  browser (http://localhost:8084/GISService/Service?wsdl) or from Service.wsdl file.

 Here is the example of getProvinsis request.